SilentCicero/meteor-dapp-boilerplate/README.md

 A starting point for decentralized MeteorJS applications.
 Includes Ethereum.js, iron-router, Bootstrap 3, Font Awesome, LESS and more.

-**This boilerplate is based off of [Differential's meteor-boilerplate](https://github.com/Differential/meteor-boilerplate) and [Ethereum's meteor-dapp-wallet](https://github.com/ethereum/meteor-dapp-wallet).
-Note, this boilerplate is still in Alpha stages.
+**Based off of [Differential's meteor-boilerplate](https://github.com/Differential/meteor-boilerplate) and [Ethereum's meteor-dapp-wallet](https://github.com/ethereum/meteor-dapp-wallet).
+Please note that this boilerplate is still in Alpha.

 * [Included Packages](#included-packages)
 * [Installation](#installation)